Solving fuzzy linear systems in Gaussian PDMF space: Introduction

 where $\bm{\tilde{A}}$ stands for a fuzzy coefficient matrix, $\bm{\tilde{x}}$ is the vector of unknown fuzzy numbers, and $\bm{\tilde{b}}$ denotes the fuzzy constants.
 See the explicit form of \eqref{fullyfuzzy} later in \eqref{fullyfuzzy.explicit}.
 We analyze its solution set and present the parametric form of solutions under the fuzzy RREF matrix.
 Consequently, we adapt the Gaussian elimination method to the fuzzy matrices and fuzzy systems by restricting the method to the unit group of the ring $\mathcal{X}$, and prove the equivalence of the solution set after elementary row operations.
 Lastly, by confining the elements of $ \bm{\tilde{A}}$ to a subset of the Gaussian-PDMF space that forms a field, we further establish the connection between FFLS and SFLS.

 All above results are brand-new and require algebraic expertise.
-To assist fuzzy systems engineers who use fuzzy mathematics tools for modeling, we present two practical examples, provide detailed explanations of the assumptions required in the modeling process, and outline clear procedures.
+To assist fuzzy systems engineers who use fuzzy mathematics tools for modeling, we provide detailed explanations of the assumptions about fuzzy numbers required for modelling, and outline clear procedures to obtain G-PDMF numbers.
+Consequently, we present two numerical examples, one for SFLS and the other for FFLS.
 Compared with existing methods, our approach facilitates model calibration and offers a clear path of uncertainty propagation, which remains transparent throughout the modeling process.

 The rest of the paper is organized as follows.
 In Section \ref{sec2}, we present the basic algebraic structure of Gaussian-PDMF fuzzy numbers and clarify the definitions of fuzzy vectors and fuzzy matrices.
 All results for SFLS \eqref{semifuzzy} are put in Section \ref{secsemifuzzy}, including Cramer's rule, existence and uniqueness of solutions, and the structure of the solution set.
 All results for FFLS \eqref{fullyfuzzy} are put in Section \ref{secfullyfuzzy}, including the explicit form of solutions with fuzzy RREF matrix, the design of Gaussian elimination method, and the connection between FFLS and SFLS.
 In Section \ref{secnumericalexamples}, we state two numerical examples and corresponding graphs to illustrate the results.
 Finally, in Section \ref{secfinalremarks}, we offer a concluding remark to provide a comprehensive summary of the paper.